-Taxes for subsequent years may be paid by the tax sale certificate holder beginning fourteen days following the date from which a subsequent installment becomes delinquent.
+Taxes for subsequent years may be paid by the tax sale certificate holder beginning one month and fourteen days following the date from which a subsequent installment becomes delinquent.
 Even though prior taxes may have been sold at tax sale you may pay these subsequent taxes before the tax sale certificate holder has the right to pay them.

 You must have an interest in the property sufficient to give you the right to redeem the tax sale.
 A sufficient interest means that you must be one of the following :

 The person in whose name the parcel was/is taxed.